Mental Blocks

 Mental Blocks are more common than you might think …

-For the rest of this article I will use gymnastics as an example.
-This is what the situation typically looks like when we find out about the mental block.
+This is what the situation typically looks like when we discover the mental block.
 A young gymnast is preparing for a major upcoming competition.
-For the uneven bars she is confident about the whole routine expect for the The Def (see below).
+For the uneven bars, she is confident about the whole routine except for The Def (see below).

 The Def (bars)